SeaOfNodes/Simple/chapter08/README.md

 TODO explain why we didn't consider option 1 (as per Cliff many good things arise from having a single backedge to loop head, but its not stated what these good things are).

+The implementation requires some careful handling of scopes.
+This is because we would like to only generate Phis for continues if necessary.

+A `continue` can be invoked in nested scopes (such as nested `if` statement).
+Since we want to lazily create the continue region, the first time we see a `continue`, we need to dupe the head scope, and merge the current scope into it to generate a continue scope and region.
+Subsequently, when we another `continue`, we need to construct a new region and merge the previous continue scope with the current scope.

+The implementation does it somewhat differently.
+The first `continue` triggers a dupe of the current scope, but we truncate any nested lexical scopes within the scope, in order to remove any name bindings that were not visible in the head scope.
+This becomes the base scope for subsequent `continue` statements.
+After the loop is parsed, if we see that a continue scope was created, then we merge the current scope into the continue scope, and the continue scope becomes the active scope.

+Since a `continue` targets the immediate `while` loop within which it occurs, we also must maintain a stack of the `continue` and `break` scopes.
+This is done by saving the previous `continue`/`break` scopes before parsing a `while` loop and restoring these afterwards.

+## `break` statement